svidgen/yarn-auto-link/README.md

 # auto-link

-Looks for existing links created with `yarn link` or `yarn link-all` and adds them to the local `node_modules` directory.
+Looks for existing links created with `yarn link` and adds them to the local `node_modules` directory.

 ## Install